iumiCash/iumiCash.github.io/docs/orders/create_order.md

 ???+ info "Description"

     `name` *string*
-    :   Name of the order
+    :   Name of the order.

     `description` *string*
-    :   Description of the order
+    :   Description of the order.

     `amount` [*object*](#amount)
-    :   Amount object
+    :   Amount object.

     `count` *integer*
-    :   Count of this item
+    :   Count of this item.

 ### amount